jimmychu0807/substrate-front-end-template/README.md

 The [TxButton](./src/substrate-lib/components/TxButton.js) handles basic [query] (https://polkadot.js.org/api/start/api.query.html) and [transaction] (https://polkadot.js.org/api/start/api.tx.html) requests to the connected node.
-You can reuse this component for a wide variety of queries and transactiosn.
+You can reuse this component for a wide variety of queries and transactions.
 See [src/Transfer.js](./src/Transfer.js) for a transaction example and [src/ChainState.js] (./src/ChainState.js) for a query example.